Petroleum industry in Mexico: World War II

-In 1938, Mexico had voted during the Pan-American Conference in favor of establishing continental solidarity against non-American and non-democratic influences, an allusion to the governments of Adolf Hitler, Benito Mussolini, and Emperor Hirohito.
+In 1938, Mexico had voted during the Pan-American Conference in favor of establishing continental solidarity against non-American and non-democratic influences, an allusion to the governments of Adolf Hitler, Benito Mussolini, and Hirohito.
 Nonetheless, owing primarily to the boycott, Mexico maintained economic and commercial relations with these countries.
 Gradually, commercial and diplomatic relations between Mexico and Germany and Italy deteriorated.
 After the Japanese attacked Pearl Harbor in 1941, Mexico cut diplomatic ties with Germany and Italy.

 Cárdenas's hand picked successor, Manuel Ávila Camacho, was elected president of Mexico in 1940.
 With the outbreak of World War II, "the quarrel over oil effectively ended" between the U.S. and Mexico.
 Franklin Delano Roosevelt was more interested in forming a strategic alliance with Mexico to create an anti-fascist front than in protecting private companies and had already proclaimed the Good Neighbor Policy in 1933.
 The U.S. government required cooperation to guard its borders and coastlines and to secure the supply of raw materials, including oil.
 The Mexican government agreed to pay $40 million for claims originating from the Mexican Revolution, and the U.S. government opened a line of credit in order to stabilize the Mexican currency.
 The State Department also resumed purchases of silver from Mexico and investments were made in Mexico's transportation infrastructure.